PANORAMIC SPECIALIZES IN INNOVATIVE, INFILL DEVELOPMENT.

 Panoramic installed the first independently accessed, stacked, parking lifts in a commercial development in the U.S. (1995).
 It was also the first developer to incorporate on-premises City CarShare in its buildings (2001).
 All of its rental projects have rooftop gardens, energy-efficient designs, and ground floor retail space reserved for local businesses.

-In July 2015, the firm is completed its 2nd CITYSPACES SF® project in San Francisco — a car-free, high rise, micro-apartment building called The Panoramic, at 1321 Mission Street in San Francisco, one block from Twitter’s headquarters.
+In July 2015, the firm completed its 2nd CITYSPACES® project — a car-free, high rise, 160 unit micro-apartment building called CITYSPACES® 1321: The Panoramic.
+It is in the heart of the Mid-Market redevelopment, one block from Twitter’s headquarters.